WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 *Common Query Parameters*

-Each route which delivers federated data must provide an query parameter to filter the federations by using a array:
+Each route which delivers federated data must provide an query parameter to filter the federations by using an array:

-    /URL?federationId=id1,id2,id3&Domain=DCC&ResourceType=...}
+    /URL?federationId=id1,id2,id3&Domain=DCC&ResourceType=...

-Is the mode set to “GATEWAYONLY”, it must be used to query just for the configured gateway id.
+If the mode set to “GATEWAYONLY”, it must be used to query just for the configured gateway id.

 *Federation Format*